 GDP, salaries and pensions in Pazardzhik district have continued to grow, but remain relatively low.
-2022 marked a considerable rise of the employment rate, while the unemployment rate remained steady.
-The educational profile of the workforce remains a challenge for the local labor market.
-Investment and business activity in the district is not particularly brisk.
-The quality of the road surface remains relatively high.
-The average level of local taxes is relatively low.
-The AIP active transparency rating of the local administration has registered a slight decrease and remains relatively low.
+Employment and unemployment are growing simultaneously.
+Investment and business activity in the district is slack.
+The density of the road network, as well as the share of highways and first-class roads is below the national average, though the quality of the road surface remains relatively high.
+The average level of local taxes is low.
+The AIP active transparency rating of the local administration receives a relatively low rating.

-Age dependency ratios in the district continue to worsen, but are still more favorable than the national average.
+The natural population increase rate in Pazardzhik district is increasing and exceeds the national average.
 Students’ results remain relatively low.
-Access to GPs in the district is better than in the country on average, but there is an obvious shortage of specialist physicians.
-The workloads of the local criminal judges are comparable to the national average, but the delivery of justice is significantly faster.
+Access to GPs in the district is better than in the country on average, but there is a definite shortage of specialist physicians.
+The number of crimes remains relatively low, while the detection rate is above the national average.
 Pazardzhik district retains its place as the country’s leader in installed RES capacities.
-Cultural life in the Pazardzhik region is among the less active ones in the country.
+Theater visits relative to population are increasing and remain above the national average.

 Download reports from preivious years: